uchicago-capp-camp-2025/capp-camp-setup/capp-camp-files/filesystem-lab-main/README.md

 You should discover that there are files about animals, planets, and comets all mixed up.

-Our goal today is going to be reorganizing these files.
+Our goal today is to reorganize these files.

 ## Part 1: Making Directories